Getting-an-eircode-banner

 If you have a new address there is no need to apply for an Eircode.

-Each quarter - An Post GeoDirectory provide a full update, which includes addresses and location details for new, repurposed or renovated properties as well as any changes to existing address information captured in the previous three months.
-Eircodes are then assigned and any changes contained are applied.
-At this point notification letters for all addresses assigned an Eircode since the previous Quarterly update are also posted.
+Each quarter - An Post GeoDirectory provide a full update, which includes addresss and location details for new, repurposed or renovated properties as well as any changes to existing address information captured in the previous three months.
+Eircodes are assigned, any changes contained are applied and added to the Eircode Finder.
+Notification letters for all addresses assigned an Eircode in the Quarter are posted to the occupant of the properties.

-The next Quarterly Eircode update will be in mid-August 2023.
+The next Eircode update will be in April 2024.

 In order for an Eircode to be assigned to a new address it has to be in the An Post GeoDirectory database and must contain at least 2 lines of the postal address, a principal post town, and geographic coordinates.